tmtsoftware/cont-pydocushare/README.md

  * Run `git push --tags`.
 Make sure that you have `--tags` option to upload all tags to the upstream.
  * You may regenerate [API document](#api-document) to see the new version number in the API document.

+### TODO

+Use "TODO" keyword in the inline comments in the source code and documentation to indicate things to be fixed in the future versions.
+The list below shows the major TODOs that are not suitable as inline comments:

+ * Upload the generated document to a static Web site (e.g. [readthetodcs](https://readthedocs.org/) or [GitHub Pages](https://pages.github.com/) so that anyone can access the documents without generating the documents locally.
+ * Add unit tests for Collection handles and CollectionObject.